sniperkit/snk.fork.fabric/README.md

 In other words: **the purpose of this package is to use it in creating your own CDS packages**.
 Another option is to take an existing data structure package and **fabric-ate** (hehe, get it?) a new package from it.

+Note: All dependency graph nodes are immutable upon creation.

 ## Boilerplate Generator (WIP)

 - Provide a small DSL that can be used to generate boilerplate for projects that will be using the `fabric` package.